spozi/expertexplorer/README.md

 # Career-Prospect-System

-This web-based system is a search engine to match a job or career with job candidates by using job candidates's publications.
-A pretrained SciBERT model is used to obtain the job matching rate and average similarity between each job candidates and jobs by the users.
+Career Prospect System(CPS) is a search engine to match a job or career with job candidates by using job candidates's publications.
+SciBERT model is used to obtain the job matching rate and average similarity between each job candidates and jobs by the users.

 ## Installation
 1. Download this repository.